-PSYC 6800 (Special Topics in Clinical Psychology) is a graduate-level course that will explore various topics and issues in the field of clinical and counseling psychology.
-Topics covered will be chosen to meet the needs and interest of clinical graduate students and will make use of the expertise of the faculty and consultants.
+PSYC 6800 is a graduate-level course that will explore various topics and issues in the field of clinical and counseling psychology.
+Topics covered will be chosen to meet the needs and interests of clinical graduate students and will make use of the expertise of the faculty and consultants.